 Broccoli Sprouts: Avoid feeding your bearded dragon broccoli sprouts.
 These contain higher levels of goitrogens and oxalic acid, which can be harmful.

-Baby Bearded Dragons and Broccoli
+Bearded Dragons Eat Broccoli

 Serving Broccoli Safely